By using this site, you agree to the Privacy Policy and Terms of Use.

 Ingredients

-• 1 quart whole milk (or substitute with 2% for lighter yogurt)
+1 quart whole milk (or 2% milk for lighter texture).
+Whole milk gives creamier results.

 Tips for Success When Reusing Your Yogurt Starter